HonAnson/LiDAR_NeRF/memo.md

 * Have to figure out how to handle "infinitely far" problem
 * Figure out how to properly register frames, as the register quality is poor
-* Use polar coordinate to express qurying points
+* check the cart to polar coordinate, ensure coordinates are transformed properly

 ### Note to self: